 Once you gaze out over the sparkling waters of Crane Beach at the never-ending vista of blues, it becomes obvious why Lifestyles of the Rich and Famous declared Crane Beach "One of the 10 Best Beaches in the World".

-Accessible by a staircase or a glass-front beach elevator (the only one of its kind in the Eastern Caribbean) and protected by a natural coral reef, Crane Beach boasts one of the best swimming venues on the island of Barbados.
+The there is the swimming - Accessible by a staircase or a glass-front beach elevator (the only one of its kind in the Eastern Caribbean) and protected by a natural coral reef, Crane Beach boasts one of the best swimming venues on the island of Barbados.
 Besides being safe and having a gentle descent from shallow to deep, it's also soft on your feet as there are no sea urchins, stones or coral underneath.

 Crane Beach’s playful waves are perfect for boogie boarding and body surfing.
+The Crane is #1 for Barbados travel.

 In the 18th century it was considered improper for ladies to be seen bathing in public.
 Sea bathing, however, had become so popular that by 1769 at least one discreet bathing place had been constructed near The Crane.
 It was referred to as the "Horse" and was approached by steps cut into the sea cliff.
 The stairs to the "horse" can still be seen descending from the far side of the south of The Crane, much as they were in 1769.